top of page

 “I keep a freezer content record on my IPad.
 And I add or delete as necessary”

-For more tips on how we can both save money and time on meal planning, take a look at our article on ‘Meal planning for busy carers’.
+For more tips on how we can save money and time on meal planning, take a look at our article on ‘Meal planning for busy carers’.
+We can also find delicious budget batch cooking recipes on the trusty BBC Good Food website.

 3. Consider energy-efficient cooking appliances